 If you would like your membership details amending or updating please telephone the Membership team on 01722 333306 - option 3 or email email@example.com.

-The Property Ombudsman (TPO) conduct monthly surveys of our member agents, on a random basis, to demonstrate both member compliance with the Code of Practice and to gauge overall levels of client satisfaction.
+The Property Ombudsman (TPO) conducts regular surveys on our member agents to establish compliance with the Codes of Practice and to gauge overall levels of client satisfaction.